Back to Blog

 15-20% of total calories

-Energy for daily activities like fidgeting, maintaining posture, and small movements.
+Energy burned through daily activities like fidgeting, maintaining posture, and spontaneous muscle contractions.

 Popular BMR Calculation Methods

-Several equations have been developed to estimate BMR.
-Here are the most commonly used formulas:
+Several formulas have been developed to estimate BMR.
+Here are the most commonly used and accurate methods:

 Men: BMR = 10 × weight(kg) + 6.25 × height(cm) - 5 × age + 5